WassimKallel/WassimKallel.github.io/_posts/2020-05-01-deploy-codecommit-slack-bot.md

 app.synth()
 ```

-`app = core.App()` initializes the CDK .
+`app = core.App()` initializes the CDK.

 `CodecommitSlackBotStack(app, "codecommit-slack-bot")` creates our only stack, but we can have multiple ones.

-​ `app.synth()` this method is what transforms the stacks we defined into cloudformation templates ​
+`app.synth()` this method is what transforms the stacks we defined into cloudformation templates.

 * *codecommit_slack_bot_stack.py* file ​

-Now let’s have a look on the only stack created for us ​
+Now let’s have a look at the only stack created for us.

 ``` python
 from aws_cdk import core